Nobody knows of the work it makes

 I used to be a pretty active individual.
 I was in university studying theatre, going to dance classes on the weekends, and was performing in plays- fitting rehearsals in between my homework and classes.
 That was my life.
 I took a break off school for a bit, and ended up landing a job I completely fell in love with, I absolutely adored my clients.
 I went on medical leave and still, have been unable to return to work as my symptoms are very unstable.
 (YES, even though I can look fabulous, especially with the help of makeup, which makes it hard for people to see me as “ill”) The crazy thing is, I am ill.
 I will plaster on a smile for whatever occasion I have to embrace, and pretend that everything is fine.
 I have become a great actor when it comes to pretending to be normal.
 I can look like you, but the big difference is that even though I look nice on the outside my body feels like it’s slowly dying on the inside.
 Some days are worse than others.
 Some days I have more energy, and other days I just try to make it through the day without having some sort of body meltdown (like a seizure or psychosis).

 I am a realist.
 Being a mother is not easy and I never expected it would be.
 It is definitely rewarding, and stressful at the same time.
 I am so thrilled that

 God blessed me with a healthy and happy beautiful baby boy.
 But, I must say it also stresses me out big time, which is only normal for every mother, right?

-I thought having some sort of common ground with the rest of civilisation again would be a nice change.
-You know?
-I’ve been off work for a few years so I haven’t really related to the conversations about work life when they come up.
+I thought having some sort of common ground with the rest of civilization again would be a nice change, you know?
+I’ve been off work for a few years so I haven’t been able to relate to conversations about work life when they come up.
 So I thought, “YES, now I can talk to people about mommyhood”.